rtlopez/esp-fc/docs/setup.md

 Go to `Setup tab`, make sure that your model is in horizontal steady state position.
 Then click **"Calibrate Accelerometer"** button and wait two seconds.

 > [!NOTE]
 > **Important!** Ensure that model in preview moves exactly in the same way as yours.
-If it is not the case, go to the `Configuration` tab, and configure `Sensor Alignment`
+If it is not the case, go to the `Configuration` tab, and configure `Board orientation` or `Sensor Alignment`

 ![Sensor Alignment](/docs/images/bfc/bfc_configuration.png)